8 Types of Internal Communications to Add in the Workplace

 • 36% of workers find it so difficult to exchange information across different teams within their organization that it causes productivity-sapping silos.

+The thing is: your teammates don’t want it to be this way.
 Empower them with effective peer-to-peer communication tools to help them collaborate more effectively with their colleagues across every level of the business.

-1. Top-down communication
+1. Top-down Communication

 Top-down management is the most common management strategy.
 It involves a company’s higher-ups deciding on its strategy and direction, then passing their instructions on to front-line staff (via middle-managers) to execute.

-1. Bottom-up communication
+1. Bottom-up Communication

 Bottom-up management is when employees at all levels of an organization are involved in setting its strategy and making key decisions.
 Instead of the directors calling the shots from on high, staff at every level have a say in what the business is trying to achieve and how they’re going to go about achieving it.

-1. Information communication
+1. Information Communication

 81% of employees say they feel frustrated when they can't get the information they need to do their job.

-And that’s where information communication comes in.
+That’s where information communication comes in.

 House all your organization’s important information, guidelines, and processes in a central knowledge base and you’ll make a huge dent in the 20% of every working week the typical knowledge worker spends looking for information they need to complete their daily tasks.

-1. Change communication
+1. Change Communication

 Planning on pivoting the services your organization offers?
 About to adopt a new technology into your workflows?
 About to rethink your strategy or reorganize your business?